 We prefix the names of all Roll-Up measurables with “[Roll-Up]”.
 If you for example create a Roll-Up under the name “Awesome client’s websites”, it will appear in the website selector and in the “All Websites Dashboard” under “[Roll-Up] Awesome client’s websites”.

 Yes, all reports for Roll-Ups will be shown in the Matomo (Piwik) mobile app.

 Yes, they do.
-When you view the Visitor Log or the Real-Time widget you will see all the visitors across several of your websites in just one view.
+When you view the Visits Log or the Real-Time widget you will see all the visitors across several of your websites in just one view.
 You no longer need to open several windows for all of your websites and apps.

 When you view a Roll-Up actions report, for example the “Pages” report, then we aggregate all URLs that have the same URL-path together.
 For example when two or more different websites define a path “/cart” or “/blog”, then we group all metrics for these paths together across websites.
 Linking to one specific URL would be misleading as the data is actually based on several different URLs.
 Therefore we remove the URLs from some reports.

 When I configure a Roll-Up that aggregates the data of several shops, will I see the overall e-commerce statistics?

 Yes.
 This allows you to quickly get an overview of how all your shops are doing.
 Maybe you have white labels of your shop and want to quickly get insights into how your overall revenue is doing?
 Or want to see your top products across several shops?
 Roll-Up Reporting aggregates the data of your e-commerce shops.

 Yes, we automatically set the creation date of a Roll-Up to the creation date of the oldest source website.
 This way you can view reports in the past for a Roll-Up.